 SEASON OF THE YEAR

-Research tells us the season of the year does have an effect on concentration of sperm per ejaculate.
-Increase concentration occurs in spring/early summer and lower concentration in late summer/fall (Tahs 1981).
+Research tells us that the season of the year does have an effect on concentration of sperm per ejaculate.
+Increased concentration occurs in spring/early summer and lower concentration in late summer/fall (Tahs 1981).
 Sperm concentration is thought to be influenced by photoperiod (day length) and the environmental temperature.
 One or both can be controlled.
-Though the concentration of sperm fluctuates, the normal dog is still fertile and can settle females any time of the year if managed in hot weather.
+Though the concentration of sperm fluctuates, the normal dog is still fertile and can settle females anytime of the year if managed in hot weather.

-The testicle is outside the body in the scrotum to keep it cooler than body temp.
-The breeding male is often housed outside and the semen quality he is producing is sensitive to environmental temperature.
+The testicle is outside the body in the scrotum to keep it cooler than the body temp.
+The breeding male is often housed outside, and the semen quality he is producing is sensitive to environmental temperature.
 When the outside temp approaches 102°F, the normal body temp, male fertility can suffer.
 When the temperature reaches over 105°F, males can be become infertile if overheating happens.
-The issue with the testicle is the stored sperm in the epididymis, if it gets too hot the stored sperm dies and the replacement can take 60 days.
+The issue with the testicle is the stored sperm in the epididymis.
+If it gets too hot, the stored sperm dies and the replacement can take 60 days.
 Temperature is worth managing!

-over the kennel with shade have long been used and can lower the environmental temp by 10°F. Simple solutions such as mister hoses are ok but can create mud holes!
-In warm areas of the south more permanent misters or low water misters can be installed.
+over the kennel with shade have long been used to lower the environmental temp by 10°F. Simple solutions such as mister hoses are OK, but they can create mud holes.
+In warm areas of the south, more permanent misters or low-water misters can be installed.
 Timers can be set for the hottest part of day, to run 5 minutes every 30 minutes if the temperature is under 100°F and twice as often when over 100°F. Or, just turn the misters on during the 4-6 hours of afternoon sun.
-The shade can be permanent metal roofing or shade netting.
+The shade can be permanent with metal roofing or shade netting.
 Feedlot netting lasts for years and is effective.
 Just be sure to keep netting out of reach!
 If you have an air-conditioned kennel, keep males inside and don’t allow outside access during the heat of day.